These cream cheese appetizers are rich, delicious, and of course, creamy.

-For this list, I’ve tried to pull together a few different options to fit numerous occasions and everyone’s tastes.
+So for this list, I’ve tried to pull together a few different options to fit numerous occasions.

-If you’re a spicy food lover, check out the jalapeno poppers and the sweet and spicy cream cheese dip.
+If you’re a spicy food lover, check out the jalapeño poppers or the spicy cream cheese dip.

 If you like things a little more sour and zesty, try the dill pickle dip.

-You can make this simple, three-ingredient dip in less than 5 minutes by spooning peach jelly over a block of cream cheese and adding pepper relish on top of that.
+You can make this simple, three-ingredient dip in less than 5 minutes.

 It tastes great with whole-grain crackers or whatever you want to serve with it.
 It’s sweet, creamy, and full of heat.

-These crispy pie crust shells contain sweet cranberry sauce, earthy green onions, and a few other things that give it a full-bodied, smoky-sweet flavor.
+These crispy pie crust shells contain sweet cranberry sauce and earthy green onions.

-These flaky, toasty canapes with garlic herb cream cheese and avocado are so good that everyone loves them – even self-proclaimed “avocado haters.”
+These flaky, toasty canapes with garlic herb cream cheese and avocado are so good, everyone loves them.